Corrosion667/devman-notification-bot/README.md

 ```bash
 make install
 ```
-* Please take note that it requieres *poetry*.
+* Please take note that it requires *poetry*.
 If you do not have it yet, run:
 ```bash
 make full-install
 ```